 Those drawbacks, however, are not nearly enough to detract from the fact that essential oils are indisputably superior aromatherapy tools.
-That's not just marketing talk, either - numerous studies have been conducted to study the benefits of essential oils, benefits that can range from improved sleep to stress relief with lavender essential oil, from treatment of digestion issues to treatment of depression.
+That's not just marketing talk, either - numerous studies have been conducted to study the benefits of essential oils, benefits that can range from improved sleep to stress relief with lavender essential oil, from the treatment of digestion issues to treatment of depression.
 The difference lies in the way that essential oils are created.

 Products that are 100% essential oil (the only kind you should ever use) require massive amounts of the original plant in their creation.
 Depending on the variety of essential oil, it could take hundreds or even thousands of pounds of plants to create one pound of oil.
 This grueling and costly method of distillation isn't done just for kicks - it's done because effective aromatherapy relies on the beneficial compounds found in essential oils, compounds that drastically lose their efficacy when diluted.

-How Natural are Your Candles?
+How Natural Are Your Candles?

 That brings us to the main issue of using candles for aromatherapy.
 Yes, you can buy a candle that offers the scent of lavender, peppermint, or any other plant from which essential oils are made.
 No candle, however, can claim to be made entirely of natural, beneficial ingredients (as essential oils are).
-Even if you come across a candle with essential oil blended into the wax, the amount used in the candle's creation will likely not be anywhere near enough to offer any significant aromatherapy benefits.
+Even if you come across a candle with essential oil blend into the wax, the amount used in the candle's creation will likely not be anywhere near enough to offer any significant aromatherapy benefits.

 All of this is beside the fact that many candles produce are synthetically-created scents, which means that they're devoid of the benefits offered by the natural products whose aroma they imitate.
-What's more, there's reason to believe that exposure to candle smoke can be detrimental to your health.
+What's more, there's a reason to believe that exposure to candle smoke can be detrimental to your health.
 Most candles are created from paraffin wax, which is a petroleum byproduct like plastic, rubber, asphalt, and numerous household chemicals.
 When burned, the smoke produced by paraffin wax is similar to diesel fumes in the sense that both contain benzene and toluene - known carcinogens to which significant exposure can cause a wide range of frightening health issues.

 If that weren't enough, there's also the fact that candles simply aren't as practical as diffusers in most situations.
 The fact that open flames are too dangerous to keep lit overnight makes candles a dangerous choice for those looking to enjoy the benefits of aromatherapy as they sleep.
 That's a significant limitation given how many individuals turn to aromatherapy to assist with narcolepsy and other sleep-related issues.
 Open flames likewise aren't the best choice for homes with pets or small children.
 There's also the fact that it's extremely difficult to control the duration or intensity of a scent released by a candle, and the reality of the mess that must be cleaned up once it's melted.

 Finally, the idea that candles are less expensive than essential oil and a diffuser is based on a lack of long-term vision.
 Yes, a solid diffuser and a reasonable amount of essential oil will likely cost you more than even a high-quality candle.
-That said, essential oil is so concentrated that it's all but guaranteed to last longer than all but the most massive of candles.
+That said, the essential oil is so concentrated that it's all but guaranteed to last longer than all but the most massive of candles.
 The diffuser represents a one-time investment whereas a new candle must be bought as soon as the old one melts.
 Saving a little money in the short term doesn't seem that appealing when you consider the piled-up long-term candle costs (to say nothing of the fact that you're not even getting true aromatherapy for the additional expense).